 Structured models are arguably a requirement for robust solutions to learning problems in a variety of application domains.
-Tasks such as machine translation, object category segmentation, and scene understanding involve reasoning about relationships between words in a document, pixels in an image, and objects in a scene, respectively.
-In addition, the performance measures for these applications often are nondecomposable and are not a simple sum of terms measured over individual output entities.
+Tasks such as machine translation, object category segmentation, and scene understanding involve reasoning about relationships between words in a document, pixels in an image, and objects in a scene respectively.
+In addition, the performance measures for these applications often are non-decomposable and are not a simple sum of terms measured over individual output entities.
 Instead, they measure performance as a function of the entire, structured output.
-The focus of this paper is developing a learning approach that can handle these together, handling structured prediction while optimizing against certain nondecomposable performance measures.
+The focus of this paper is developing a learning approach that can handle these together, handling structured prediction while optimizing against certain non-decomposable performance measures.

-Modeling dependences between outputs while optimizing against a loss function has been a research topic for many years.
-Optimizing the expected loss in this scenario is a nonconvex problem.
+Modeling dependencies between outputs while optimizing against a loss function has been a research topic for many years.
+Optimizing the expected loss in this scenario is a non-convex problem.
 However, Taskar et al. [9] and Tsochantaridis et al. [10] have proposed rather to optimize a convex relaxation of the expected loss.
 The cutting-plane algorithm has been shown to be efficient for solving this optimization [10].
-Teo et al. [11] presented a bundle method, which is basically the cutting-plane method stabilized with Moreau-Yosida regularizer, and prove a tighter bound on the duality gap.
-Taskar et al. [12] solve the same problem using the extragradient method.
+Teo et al. [11] presented a bundle method, which is basically the cuttingplane method stabilized with Moreau-Yosida regularizer and prove a tighter bound on the duality gap.
+Taskar et al. [12] solves the same problem using the extragradient method.
 Extragradient consists of a gradient descent followed by a projection to the feasible set.
 Shalev-Shwartz et al. [13] proposed Pegasos, which works solely in the primal space.
 Similar to [12], Pegasos consists of a gradient descent step followed by a projection step.
-The computational difficulty in all the aforementioned structured prediction approaches is finding the subgradient, which requires solving the "most violated constraint" [10] or "loss augmented inference" [14].
-It is shown that for decomposable performance measures learning is tractable when the model is a submodular MRF or a matching [9],

-[10], [12].
-In contrast, in this paper, we focus on non-decomposable performance measures.
+The computational difficulty in all aforementioned structured prediction approaches is finding the subgradient, which requires solving the "most violated constraint" [10] or "loss augmented inference" [14].
+It is shown that for decomposable performance measures learning is tractable when the model is a submodular MRF or a matching [9], [10], [12].
+In contrast, in this paper we focus on non-decomposable performance measures.

-Joachims [15] proposed an approach to efficiently compute the most violated constraint for a large class of nondecomposable loss functions, a subset of those we consider in this paper.
+Joachims [15] proposed an approach to efficiently compute the most violated constraint for a large class of non-decomposable loss functions, a subset of those we consider in this paper.
 However, the underlying models were limited, and do not permit pairwise interactions between output labels.
 The method of Yue et al. [16] takes a similar approach to optimize against Mean Average Precision.
-Khanna et al. [17] present an algorithm in the same framework to optimize against Normalized Discounted Cumulative Gain (NDCG).
+Khanna et al. [17] present an algorithm in the same framework to optimize against normalized discounted cumulative gain (NDCG).
 Rather than solving a convex relaxation of the expected loss, McAllester et al. [18] proposed a perceptron-like training approach to directly optimize the original loss function, but still need to solve the loss augmented inference.
-For the problems in which the inference procedure is not tractable, Finley and Joachims [19] compare undergenerating and overgenerating algorithms in structured prediction and conclude that "overgenerating methods [LP and graph cut] have theoretic advantages over undergenerating [LBP, greedy] methods."
+For the problems in which the inference procedure is not tractable, Finley et al. [19] compare under-generating and over-generating algorithms in structured prediction and conclude that "overgenerating methods [LP and graph cut] have theoretic advantages over undergenerating [LBP, greedy] methods".

-In this paper, we provide an algorithm for structured prediction with a nondecomposable scoring function that optimizes against nondecomposable performance measures, those which are a function of false positive and false negative counts.
+In this paper we provide an algorithm for structured prediction with a non-decomposable scoring function that optimizes against non-decomposable performance measures, those which are a function of false positive and false negative counts.